 The exhibition will be held from 30 May to 24 September 2017 in the Grand Trianon.
 Opening hours : 12 pm - 6:30 pm (last admission : 5:30 pm)

-L'exposition is accessible with the 1 or 2-day Passport ticket, the ticket to the Estate of Trianon, the "1 year at Versailles" card as well as for the beneficiaries of free entrance.
+Access to the exhibition with a 1 or 2-day Passport ticket, a ticket to the Estate of Trianon, the "1 year at Versailles" card as well as for the beneficiaries of free entry.

 Around the exhibition

 The Exhibition Catalogue

 Peter the Great, a Tsar in France – 1717

 Edited by Gwenola Firmin, Francine-Dominique Liechtenhan and Thierry Sarmant

 The 29th of mai 2017, during the Fêtes Galantes guests will relive these moments which animated Versailles from the Hall of Mirrors to the Royal Chapel for a unprecedented evening, featuring exquisite historic costumes.